 - The Menig Nursing Home is Orange County’s only

 nursing home facility.
 Home to 30 residents, Menig has been recognized for numerous state and national quality recognitions and resident satisfaction awards.
-The facility opened in downtown Randolph (attached to Gifford) in 1999 but will be transitioning to a new location in beautiful Randolph Center as the anchor to a larger senior living community being developed, Morgan Orchards.
+The facility opened in downtown Randolph (attached to Gifford) in 1999 and transitioned in 2015 to its new location in beautiful Randolph Center as the anchor to a larger senior living community being developed, Morgan Orchards.

 - Morgan Orchards Senior Living Community, a new hilltop community with breathtaking views, is conveniently situated between I-89 and Vermont Technical College and has been designed to meet the needs of seniors as they age.
-The Menig Nursing Home, slated to open in May 2015, will be followed by the first of several Independent Living facilities and an assisted living facility.
+The Menig Nursing Home, which opened in May 2015, will be followed by the first of several independent living facilities and an assisted living facility.
 The multi-phase project has been years in the making and responds to the growing need of aging in place.